Patient waiting time reduction & process improvement

 Assets are tagged which provides location information while entering a defined “zone”.
 This will help in monitoring various parameters like current location, total time spent in a zone, entry/exit times, etc. Even low-value assets like wheelchairs and associated workers, medical stretchers, causality bed occupancy, etc. can also be tracked efficiently.

 In order to utilize the workforce effectively, tracking their location and working hours is very important.
 The presence of emergency department Doctors, nurses, and other staff needs to be monitored continuously to ensure the right amount of services are delivered to the patients and visitors.
-This will help the hospital management to run the operations seamlessly.
+This will help the hospital management to run the operations seamlessly, implementing Effective patient triage systems & introducing Self-service kiosks for check-in and registration.

 Also, patients can be tracked in case of emergency and if they are visiting the right department for services, understanding queues for various services, and providing emergency support where needed.